 I want to learn to speak Spanish fluently.
 And after 3 years of almost daily Duolingo lessons, I’m getting there.

-I’ve had it on my list of New Year’s Resolutions for almost a decade.
-And it seem like I’m never going to get to crossing it off the list.
+I’d had it on my list of New Year’s Resolutions for almost a decade.
 Have you realized that New Year’s Resolution is a short-hand way of saying this part of my life that I’ve been trying to change for the last ten years?

 But when I think about it, I realize that my Spanish, while not fluent, is actually not horrible.
-I can read and speak like a small child.
+I can read esta bien, but my conversational skills need some work still.
 That’s not great, but considering I took 4 years of Latin in high school, it isn’t bad either.
 So maybe I have been moving in the right direction.
 All those years of putting it on my “to-do” list for the year paid off a bit.

 Make New Resolutions Today for Success Tomorrow

 It’s the perfect time to map out your goals for next year.
 Instead of leaving your wishes and wants until the last minute, a little pre-planning can go a long way.